Animals and Domestic Violence

 Have you thought about seeking shelter, but stayed because you did not want to leave your pet behind?
 We can help!
 Rainbow House has an on-sight animal kennel, with heated indoor shelter and outside kennel runs.
 You are able to access shelter, and bring your dog, cat, or small pet with you.
 If you are accessing shelter services at Rainbow House, we can offer a safe place for your companion animals.
 Through grant funding from Red Rover and the AKC Fund, we were able to build a small on-site pet care facility.
 Menominee Animal Shelter generously helps us out with donations of pet food and supplies, specific to your family pet’s needs.

 If you are witnessing animal abuse, report it.
 In 76% of cases, when a pet is being physically abused, others in the household are as well.
 If you spot animal abuse, call 911.
 You may save a life.
-Or Two.
+Or two.

-Research has shown that 62-76 percent of animal cruelty in the home occurs in front of children (Faver & Strand, 2003).
+Research has shown that 62-76% of animal cruelty in the home occurs in front of children (Faver & Strand, 2003).
 Children often intervene to protect their mothers and pets from being battered.
 Some children may even allow themselves to be victimized to save their pets from being harmed or killed (Edelson et al., 2003).
 Tragically, this behavior is often symptomatic of children’s future abuse of people (Boat, 1999).